gulpetl/gulp-etl-target-mime/README.md

 ## gulp-data compatibility

 `configObj` can be omitted in favor of the API suggested by [gulp-data](https://www.npmjs.com/package/gulp-data).
-Our implementation looks for a `targetMimeConfig` property, avoiding interference with other plugins that may look for their own config properties in similar way.
+Our implementation looks for both a `targetMime` property and `gulp-target-mime`, avoiding interference with other plugins that may look for their own config properties in similar way.

 ``` javascript
 import { targetMime } from 'gulp-target-mime'